bbox-services/bbox/docs/src/installation.md

 ## Docker

 BBOX is also available as a [Docker image](https://hub.docker.com/r/sourcepole/bbox-server-qgis).
-You could either share a configuration file from the host with the container via the `-v` param, or you can run BBOX in auto-discover mode.
+You can either share a configuration file from the host with the container via the `-v` param, or run BBOX in auto-discovery mode.

 ```shell
 docker run -p 8080:8080 -v $PWD/bbox.toml:/var/www/bbox.toml:ro -v $PWD/assets:/assets:ro sourcepole/bbox-server-qgis:v0.5.0